 The list of IPCC National Focal Points is available here.

 Any non-profit body or agency qualified in matters covered by the IPCC, whether national or international, governmental or intergovernmental, may be admitted as an IPCC Observer Organization.
 UN bodies and organizations are admitted as observers if they so request, and organizations with an existing observer status with the WMO or the UN may be considered as observers of the IPCC, subject to acceptance by the Panel.
-The IPCC has at present 29 Observer Organizations among UN bodies and organizations, and 87 non-UN observers.
+The IPCC has at present 30 Observer Organizations among UN bodies and organizations as participating organisations, and 123 non-UN observers.